pingidentity/pingauthorize-contrib/sql/postgresql/README.md

 ### Upgrading an existing policy database to a newer schema
-1. Verify the current version of your policy database using one of the following methods.
+1. Verify the current version of your policy database.

 **Optional** - Follow the [steps to non-interactively set up](https://docs.pingidentity.com/csh?Product=paz-latest&context=paz_install_pe_noninteractive) a **fresh installation** of the target version of the Policy Editor.